Discover Manchester’s Jewish past on this walk around the city’s historic Jewish Quarter.

 Tickets: £7 (pay at museum on arrival)

-Walk starts at 1pm and last approximately 2 hours.
+All walks start at 1pm and last approximately 2 hours.